 How and Where to Recycle Your Christmas Tree in the North East and Yorkshire

-Whether you have an artificial tree or a fresh one from a farm, there are a variety of ways to dispose of your Christmas tree at the end of the festive season
+Whether you have an artificial tree or a fresh one, there are a variety of ways to dispose of your Christmas tree at the end of the festive season

-Real Christmas trees are always the best and greenest option, however if you have opted for an artificial tree (while they can’t be recycled because of the materials they are made from) there are still things you can do.
-The first is to try to reuse the same one each year – even if you’re bored of the way it looks or just want to try something new, think do you really need a new tree?
+Real Christmas trees are the best and greenest option, however if you have opted for an artificial tree, while they can’t be recycled because of the materials they are made from, there are still ways you can help the environment.
+The first is to try to reuse the same one each year – even if you’re bored with the way it looks or just want to try something new, think: do you really need a new tree?
 If you do decide you no longer want your tree but it’s still in good condition, consider donating it to a charity shop to be reused by another family.

 If your tree’s roots are still intact then it is possible to replant it.
 For those who bought a potted tree, simply replant it into a larger pot, pop it outside in your garden and watch it grow in time for next Christmas.
-If you don’t have a garden, there are plenty of Christmas farms who will accept trees with roots and replant them for you to come and collect next year and there are even places to rent trees nowadays so they’re sure to want you to return your tree to them.
+If you don’t have a garden, there are plenty of Christmas farms who will accept trees with roots and replant them for you to come and collect next year and there are even places to rent trees now.

-Here are 10 places accepting or collecting trees in the North East and Yorkshire:
+Here are nine places accepting or collecting trees in the North East and Yorkshire

 Teesside Hospice